divyadhimaan/lld-playground/concepts/solid-principles/open-closed-principle.md

 # ```O``` - Open Closed Principle (OCP)

-> Class should be Open for Extension but closed for Extension
+> Class should be Open for Extension but closed for Modification

 - Software entities should be open for extension, but closed for modifications